BRAINLAB-UTA/ENIGMA-PTSD/README.md

 ```python
 source fsl_load.sh
 ```
-Now you can inspect the quality of your data using **fsleyes** following this bash command from the same subject and site having the absolute path of the 3D Structural, 4D RSData, and 3D falff.ReHo.
+Now you can inspect the quality of your data using **fsleyes** based on the following bash command from the same subject and site having the absolute path of the 3D Structural, 4D RSData, and 3D falff.ReHo.
 The paths in the example are for site AMC

 ```bash
 fsleyes ../../AMC/sub-1132/sub-1132_schaefer_4d_mni_image.nii.gz ../../AMC/sub-1132/sub-1132_schaefer_4d_image.nii.gz ../../AMC/sub-1132/sub-1132_schaefer_mni_image.nii.gz ../../AMC/sub-1132/sub-1132_brainnetome_mni_image.nii.gz ../../AMC/sub-1132/1132_Destrieux_thick_struct3D.nii.gz